tudormir/Statistics/README.md

 -----
 Happy coding!

 This is my third project.
-I have decided to keep it simple, ans to create a table with data.
+I have decided to keep it simple.
 In this project I am going to compare the input data to the average data already in the google spreadsheet.

 I have creating the credentials, then I have added the code that allows the project to connect to the google spreadsheet.
 This code I took it from the Love_Sandwiches project.